EriksenJ/ra_guide/README.md

 ## Build tool - `make`

-- Build tools generally help run your project code in the right order based on a set of rules that specify output targets and inputs, including code files.
+- Build tools generally help run your project code in the correct order based on a set of rules that specify output targets and inputs, including code files.
 Some examples of more advanced build tools include `snakemake`, and `cmake`.
-While great, I have generally found that these modern build tools are not available on the secure servers hosted at Statistics Denmark, where a substantial part of my project code resides.
+I have generally found that these modern build tools are unavailable on the secure servers hosted at Statistics Denmark, where a substantial part of my project code resides.
-- We generally use the slightly more archaic `make`.
+- We, therefore, use the slightly more archaic `make`.
 - Documentation for `make` is available [here](https://www.gnu.org/software/make/manual/make.html).
 - Helpful introductions to `make` for data analysis
 	- [Automation and Make](https://swcarpentry.github.io/make-novice/) by Software Carpentry.